groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-loading/annotate-documents-amazon-s3-java-groupdocs/_index.md

 ## Why This Integration Matters (And Why You're Here)

-You're probably dealing with documents scattered across S3 buckets, and your team needs to annotate them without the hassle of downloading files locally.
+You’re probably dealing with documents scattered across S3 buckets, and your team needs to annotate them without the hassle of downloading files locally.
 Sound familiar?
-You're not alone – this is one of the most common challenges developers face when building document collaboration systems.
+You’re not alone – this is one of the most common challenges developers face when building document collaboration systems.

 ## Before We Start: What You Actually Need